Please note: Min Pax: 2, Min Age: 10 yrs, It is essential to inform us of any allergies or dietary preferences at the time of booking.

 The Elephant Café offers African fusion food, created with wild and locally-sourced ingredients, inspired by European, Asian and Middle Eastern cuisines.
 The fine dining menu changes according to the seasonal ingredients that are available at any given time.
 We pride ourselves on offering unprocessed, preservative-free food that is produced in Zambia.

-We support our local Livingstone growers, as well as the river communities who help to forage for our wild ingredients.
+As a Livingstone restaurant, we feel it is only right to support our local Livingstone growers, as well as the river communities who help to forage for our wild ingredients.
 It is distinctive not only for its flavor and freshness, but also for its colourful originality.
 Seldom will visitors have heard of, or tasted, the wild food found in the Zambezi Valley.
 The “bush gourmet cuisine”, as described by Annabel Hughes, the chef and food blogger who develops the recipes, is unique only to The Elephant Café.
 Many of the wild nuts, fruits and leaves she uses are also much loved by elephants.

 Guests have the privilege of interacting with ten hand-reared elephants, of varying ages, before sitting down to eat their meal.
 The older elephants, like the bulls Bop, Danny and Madinda, were rescued from severe drought and culls decades ago, while others have assimilated from the wild, or were born into the herd.
 They are elephants that have grown up with safe human support using the “positive reinforcement method.”
 Being around them in close vicinity, discerning the rumble of their songs from deep within — sensing their wildness and enormity — touches something primal and very old within you.
 It’s an experience one will never forget.